 Avoid becoming overwhelmed or complacent with your yearly planning process and inject innovation into the plan.
 Read more, talk to colleagues in different departments, or take some time to think without distractions.

-We are big fans of networking and storytelling to spark innovation.
-On March 15th, we will be hosting an in-person event, Building a Strategic Government Portfolio, to explore the best way to strategically balance resources while enduring program scrutiny, hiring freezes, and reduction in resources.
+We are big fans of networking and storytelling to spark innovation, and as a way to explore the best way to strategically balance resources while enduring program scrutiny, hiring freezes, and reduction in resources.

 We never miss the chance to learn about innovation from our customers and neither should you.